Šar Mountains: Borders

-The mountain borders extend from the city of Prizren, following the two rivers of the Prizren Lumbardhi and the Lepenac.
-In the east it passes by the town of Kaçanik through the Kaçanik Gorge and into North Macedonia via the Polog valley.
-The border passes near the Vardar spring called Vrutok and enters near the valley of Mavrovo.
+The mountain borders extend from the city of Prizren, following the two rivers of the Prizren Bistrica and the Lepenac.
+In the east, it passes by the town of Kaçanik through the Kaçanik Gorge and into North Macedonia via the Polog Valley.
+The border passes near the Vardar spring called Vrutok and enters near the Mavrovo Valley.
 There the Radika river separates the mountain massif from the higher Mount Korab.
 After that, the border is mounting, reaching the point of junction of three state borders: Kosovo, North Macedonia and Albania.
-The border now follows the road to the small, mountainous, town of Restelica, the rivers of Globocica, Plava and the White Drin and finally reaches the city of Prizren.
+The border now follows the road to the small, mountainous, town of Restelicë, the rivers of Globocica, Plava and the White Drin and finally reaches the city of Prizren.

 Geographical characteristics

-The Šar Mountains have a total area of 1600 km².
+The Šar Mountains have a total area of 1,600 km2.
 56,25% of that area is in North Macedonia, 43.12% in Kosovo, and 0,63% in Albania.
-There are three plains Sirinić, Vraca and Rudoka.
+There are three plains: Sirinić, Vraca and Rudoka.

 The system is about 80 km long and 10–20 km wide.

 The mountain massif was formed in the Tertiary Period.
 The peaks are covered with ice and snow.